tunstead, great rocks, limestone trains, peak forest, ICI

 Photograph courtesy Adrian Healey.

-With the Class 25's slated for withdrawal, testing began with pairs of Class 20's on the 'ICI' limestone trains on September 28th-30th.
+With the Class 25s slated for withdrawal, testing began with pairs of Class 20s on the 'ICI' limestone trains on September 28th-30th.
 Twenty two hoppers and brake van were worked on the first day, later increased to twenty four hoppers, 20163 & 20196 were loaned from Toton for these trials, which apparently were successful.
+It was hoped that by increasing the number of wagons per train, one daily roundtrip could be removed.

 Northwich train crew depot closed on November 26th, the work now split principally between Warrington & Buxton depots.